tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 items, and the `.entries()` function retrieves both at the same time.
 Once we use one of these methods, we may operate on them just like we would any other loop.

-In this example you could see that we only need to have prior knowledge of the `pay` key existing.
+In this example it can be observed that we only need to have prior knowledge of the `pay` key existing.
 We do not need to know the key of the object representing the job position, or the key of the positions job category.
 The method `.values()` handles extracting the values of both for us.
 This allows for a great deal of flexibility when setting up data.
-These objects within objects can be as large as they are needed to be, and giving the data implicit meaning is much quicker in these circumstances.
-More modern languages have ways to loop over objects with for loops, and this would be an alternative demonstration in Javascript:
+These objects within objects can be as large needed for a given situation.
+Data can also acquire an implicit meaning through this structure, which can be much quicker in these circumstances as well.
+Many modern languages have ways to loop over objects with for loops, and this would be an alternative demonstration in Javascript:

 ```js
 const jobs = {